Abe1able/Math-Magician/README.md

-# Math-Magician
+# Math-Magicians

-> This project is Math-Magician, an app, that allows users to make simple calculations and get random math-related quotes.
+> This project is Math-Magicians, an app, that allows users to make simple calculations and get random math-related quotes.

 ## Built With